 How to fill the Income Tax Return (ITR) Form

-Shade the circle which is valid for you and leave the other options blank.
+If you are manually submitting the Income Tax Return, you would be required to shade the circle which is valid for you and leave the other options blank.
 For example – while indicating the taxpayer’s category, if you are a Government Employee, shade the Circle prior to it.
 While filling up the form also mention the Ward Number or the Circle Number.(Eg – Ward 15(1), Circle 14(1)).

 Carefully fill all the columns in the income tax return as any error may lead to wrong filing to Income Tax Return (ITR).
 Also mention all your Bank Details like Bank Account Number, MICR Code etc. These details have to be furnished irrespective of whether any tax is due or payable.